fuhton/fuhton.github.io/about.md

 permalink: /about/
 ---

-Always looking for an inclusive environment to welcoming learn new knowledge.
+Javascript Engineer at Sidecar Interactive building UI's and API's.

 ### Location

-Currently in Philadelphia, PA, but forever remote.
+Currently in Philadelphia, PA working in an office.

 ### Contact me